willgraham345/drl_crazyflie-firmware/crazyflie-firmware/Lighthouse_process_flow.md

     - calls -> **pulseProcessorV2ProcessPulse**() using function pointer **pulseProcessorProcessPulse**, to determine if it should call processFrame below.
         - interface which writes angle, base station, and axis.
         - calls -> **handleCalibrationData**(state, frameData)
+                - Pretty sure all this does is clean up some stuff, and make sure data isn't too noisy
         - calls -> **handleAngles**(state, frameData, angles, basestation, axis)
             - calls -> **processFrame**(), notbut the testable static kind (second function)
             - Check if block is larger than a given delta